AwesomesauceLabs/awesomesaucelabs.github.io/README.md

 Voxelbrush is a sculpting tool for creating 3D art in VR.

 I decided to put Voxelbrush development on hold in Mar 2019.
-There was way too much competition in this area (VR art apps), and I felt the project was too ambitious for a one-man team.
+There was too much competition in this area (VR art apps), and I felt the project was too ambitious for a one-man team.